 - After initial recognition, an intangible asset shall be carried at a revalued amount, being its fair value at the date of the revaluation less any subsequent accumulated amortisation and any subsequent accumulated impairment losses.
 For the purpose of revaluations under this Standard, fair value shall be measured by reference to an active market.
-Revaluations shall be made with such regularity that at the end of the reporting period the carrying amount of the asset does not differ materially from its fair value. - 76 The revaluation model does not allow: - (a) the revaluation of intangible assets that have not previously been recognised as assets; or - (b) the initial recognition of intangible assets at amounts other than cost. - The revaluation model is applied after an asset has been initially recognised at cost.
-However, if only part of the cost of an intangible asset is recognised as an asset because the asset did not meet the criteria for recognition until part of the way through the process (see paragraph 65), the revaluation model may be applied to the whole of that asset. - It is uncommon for an active market to exist for an intangible asset, although this may happen.
+Revaluations shall be made with such regularity that at the end of the reporting period the carrying amount of the asset does not differ materially from its fair value. - 76 The revaluation model does not allow: - (a) the revaluation of intangible assets that have not previously been recognised as assets; or

+- (b) the initial recognition of intangible assets at amounts other than cost. - The revaluation model is applied after an asset has been initially recognised at cost.
+However, if only part of the cost of an intangible asset is recognised as an asset because the asset did not meet the criteria for recognition until part of the way through the process (see paragraph 65), the revaluation model may be applied to the whole of that asset.
+Also, the revaluation model may be applied to an intangible asset that was received by way of a Government grant and recognised at a nominal amount (see paragraph 44). - It is uncommon for an active market to exist for an intangible asset, although this may happen.
 For example, in some jurisdictions, an active market may exist for freely transferable taxi licences, fishing licences or production quotas.
 However, an active market cannot exist for brands, newspaper mastheads, music and film publishing rights, patents or trademarks, because each such asset is unique.
 Also, although intangible assets are bought and sold, contracts are negotiated between individual buyers and sellers, and transactions are relatively infrequent.
 For these reasons, the price paid for one asset may not provide sufficient evidence of the fair value of another.
-Moreover, prices are often not available to the public. - 79 The frequency of revaluations depends on the volatility of the fair values of the intangible assets being revalued.
+Moreover, prices are often not available to the public. - The frequency of revaluations depends on the volatility of the fair values of the intangible assets being revalued.
 If the fair value of a revalued asset differs materially from its carrying amount, a further revaluation is necessary.
 Some intangible assets may experience significant and volatile movements in fair value, thus necessitating annual revaluation.
-Such frequent revaluations are unnecessary for intangible assets with only insignificant movements in fair value.

-- When an intangible asset is revalued, the carrying amount of that asset is adjusted to the revalued amount.
+Such frequent revaluations are unnecessary for intangible assets with only insignificant movements in fair value. - When an intangible asset is revalued, the carrying amount of that asset is adjusted to the revalued amount.
 At the date of the revaluation, the asset is treated in one of the following ways: - (a) the gross carrying amount is adjusted in a manner that is consistent with the revaluation of the carrying amount of the asset.
 For example, the gross carrying amount may be restated by reference to observable market data or it may be restated proportionately to the change in the carrying amount.
 The accumulated amortisation at the date of the revaluation is adjusted to equal the difference between the gross carrying amount and the carrying amount of the asset after taking into account accumulated impairment losses; or - (b) the accumulated amortisation is eliminated against the gross carrying amount of the asset.